 However, it’s also important to treat the underlying issue.
 Sure, a secure fence and supervision will help.
 But if your dog is truly bored, scared, or motivated to escape, he might still find a way out.
 Even if you can prevent your dog from escaping with good fencing, your dog might still be bored or scared!

 Once the fence is secure and you have an idea of why your dog is trying to run away, it’s important to treat the root of the problem:

-Give bored dogs something else to do, like chew toys or bully sticks.
+- Give bored dogs something else to do, like chew toys or play a game with them.
 Most dogs do best with at least a few chew toys and puzzle toys every single day, especially when they’re left alone.

-Increase exercise so that your dog doesn’t feel the need to walk himself.
+- Increase exercise so that your dog doesn’t feel the need to walk itself.
 Some dogs need over an hour of walking or running per day to be happy!
-For prey driven dogs, try using a flirt pole to let him get his instincts out in a safe environment.
+For prey-driven dogs, try using a flirt pole to let them get their instincts out in a safe environment.